df8oe/UHSDR/ISSUE_TEMPLATE.md

 Place tell us what does not work and how others can reproduce the issue (list related settings, steps to do, etc.):

 ### Your relevant settings
 Hint: most of the information can be seen on a screenshot of the main display.

-You have audio related problems:
+If you have audio related problems:
  * DEMODULATION MODE: LSB/...
  * Filter:  2K7 LPF
  * Noise blanker setting: 0
  * Noise reduction: ON/OFF

-You have display (also fill if audio problem) related problems:
+If you have display (also fill if audio problem) related problems:
  * Display resolution: 320x240 / 480x320
  * Display connected via: Parallel / SPI
  * Touchscreen: Yes/No